tonusp/tonusp.github.io/README.md

 # Blogging with GitHub

 This is the latest version of my blog.
-What used to be called /Storteller's World/ is now called /Godspelled/.
+What used to be called *Storyteller's World* is now called *Godspelled*.
 Changes in blog reflect the changes in our life.

 We have recently retired, and moved from Oxford to Thame.